dmacguigan/PhenoDelimit/README.md

 ![m4_barplot](/example/m4_barplot.png)

 Example barplot of model 5 using k-means cluster assignment of individuals to 5 groups.
-Model 5 randomly split one of the groups into 2.
+Model 5 randomly split group 4 into two seperate groups.
-We can see this reflected in the barplot (groups 4 and 5).
+We can see this reflected in the barplot, where individuals in groups 4 and 5 are split in assignment between two groups.

 <br/>

 ![m6_barplot](/example/m6_barplot.png)

 Example barplot of model 6 using k-means cluster assignment of individuals to 5 groups.
-Model 6 randomly shuffled the group assignment of all individuals, resulting in no strong group assignment for any individual in the bar plot.
+Model 6 randomly shuffled the group assignment of all individuals, resulting in no clear relationship between the 4 groups and the individual assignment probabilities.

 <br/>